SNAP runs out of money Nov. 1. How will Missouri, Kansas and other states feed families?

 South Dakota

-- Over 75,000 people in North Dakota participate in SNAP, according to the USDA.
+- Over 75,000 people in South Dakota participate in SNAP, according to the USDA.

 - South Dakota's Department of Social Services confirmed the potential disruption and urges recipients to prepare for possible benefits gaps, promote careful use of existing SNAP benefits and to look for food banks or pantries.